canlabluc/psd-slope-rs-gng/LOG.md

 $ bash src/rs/full/preprocessing/produce_clean_evt_files.sh
 ```

-Then, we change the event information for all of the source models and the sensor-level data:
+Then, we change the event information for all of the source models and the sensor-level data, exporting them to new folders with the `MagCleanEvtFiltCAR` designation:

 ```matlab
 % Default Mode Network